FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/getting-started.md

 !!! warning "FedRAMP only applies to cloud services used by federal government agencies"

-    The law explicitly limits the application of FedRAMP to services used by federal government agencies (including some third-party services); FedRAMP will not invest government resources into assessment and authorization of services without a direct federal agency use-case.
+    The law explicitly limits the application of FedRAMP to services used by federal government agencies (including some third-party services); FedRAMP is unable to invest government resources into assessment and authorization of services without a federal agency use-case.

 A FedRAMP
 [Rev5 Agency Authorization](https://www.fedramp.gov/rev5/agency-authorization/)